-- Since 2005, thousands of data breaches have occurred; more than 8 billion records were exposed in Ql 2020.
+- Since 2005, thousands of data breaches have occurred; more than 8 billion records were exposed in Q1 2020.
 In 2019, 16 billion records (credit cards, addresses, phone numbers, etc.) have been exposed.
 The retail industry's current method of self-policing without adequate security standards is clearly not working. - A cyber attack occurs every 39 seconds.
-If retailers are not properly protecting the data they collect on their consumers, they should be responsible for when the data is accessed by outside sources. - Financial institutions are forced to assume the costs related to breaches, including card replacement, fraud control, member communication and fraudulent transaction cost. - While a federal standard is the preferred method of addressing this issue, our team will continue to push for a state solution to this problem.
+If retailers are not properly protecting the data they collect on their consumers, they should be responsible for when the data is accessed by outside sources. - Financial institutions are forced to assume the costs related to breaches, including card replacement, fraud control, member communication and fraudulent transaction cost. - While a federal standard is the preferred method of addressing this issue, our team will continue to push for a state solution to this problem. - Senator Wayne Schmidt has introduced cybersecurity legislation (SB 672) that would provide protections for businesses that adhere to industry data/cybersecurity standards.
+This legislation passed the Senate and is awaiting a hearing in House Financial Services.